 He received a doctorate in administration from the Graduate School of Management of the University of California at Irvine and a master of science in Japanese business studies from Chaminade University in Honolulu.
 Esteban earned a master of business administration and a bachelor of science in mathematics from the University of the Philippines, Diliman, Quezon City.
 He also received specialized training in leading transformation and change at Harvard University’s Graduate School of Education in addition to private sector work experience in the Philippines and Japan.

 He is the first lay president of Seton Hall in a generation and a devoted fan of Pirate athletic programs.
-He and his wife, Josephine, have a daughter, Ysabella, who is an undergraduate student at the University.
+He and his wife, Josephine, have a daughter, Ysabella ’12 who is studying medicine at Creighton University.